 The Orange County Marine Protected Area Council (OCMPAC) is the state’s oldest MPA Collaborative, started in 1999.
-OCMPAC is a collaboration of city and county officials, institutional representatives, environmental advocates, academic faculty and nonprofit organization members.
-OCMPAC’s accomplishments have included county-wide signage, enforcement trainings, education programs, research & monitoring, and teacher workshops.
-Based on their success, OCMPAC was used as a model for the development of the statewide network of Collaboratives.
+OCMPAC is a collaboration of city and county officials, institutional representatives, environmental advocates, academic faculty, and nonprofit organization members.
+OCMPAC seeks to provide beach visitors with consistent marine protected area related information throughout the county.
+For nearly two decades, the organization has accomplished this by developing regional interpretive signage, regional brochures, and holding annual docents trainings.
+OCMPAC’s accomplishments also include county-wide signage, enforcement trainings, education programs, research & monitoring, and teacher workshops.
+Based on their success, OCMPAC was used as a model for the development of the statewide network of collaboratives.
 In addition to establishing programs for docent education, public outreach, and consistent enforcement, OCMPAC is actively engaged in a range of citizen science projects that monitor the health of Orange County’s MPAs.
+Since its inception, OCMPAC has served a key role in coordinating organizations to support MPA management in Orange County.

 Join the OCMPAC Mailing List